 1.3) We will identify molecular changes that are responsible for different spindle motion (analysis of publicly available genomes, comparative transcriptomic, etc.)

-2) Cellular innovations at the origin of new reproduction modes in nematodes
+2) Cellular innovations at the origin of new reproductive modes in nematodes

 We are exploring the cellular modifications that have allowed the emergence of new reproductive strategies.
 While the sperm centrosomes provide the first polarity cue of the C. elegans zygote, parthenogenetic species must polarize independently of this cue.
 In these species, centrosomes are not provided paternally, also raising the question of their origin, etc.

 In one small category of embryos called “amphimixic”, the sperm DNA decondenses and participates, together with the female haploid genome, to the formation of the zygote.
 In most embryos however, the sperm DNA is not used after fertilization, and the embryo develops only from the female DNA (“gynogenetic” embryos).
 In this case, the female meiosis is incomplete and despite the absence of the male DNA ,embryos remain diploid.

 Strickingly, while gynogenetic embryos give rise to only females, we found that amphimixic embryos give only rise to males.
 Thus, the production of amphimixic embryos allows the maintenance of few males in the specis.

 What makes this system unique, is that females systematically produce males who do not passed on their genes to females, and thus do not participate to the genetic diversity of the offspring.